-Different hearing aid brands pursue a variety of features and designs which help to distinguish them from one another.
-These include open-fit devices, in-the-canal hearing aids (ITC), completely-in-canal (CIC), behind the ear hearing aids (BTE), receiver-in-canal (RIC), on-the-ear hearing aids (OTE), invisible-in-the-canal (IIC), disposable hearing aids, programmable hearing aids, and eyeglass aids.
+Different hearing aid brands pursue a variety of features and designs that help to distinguish them from one another.
+These include open-fit devices, in-the-canal hearing aids (ITC), completely-in-canal (CIC), behind-the-ear hearing aids (BTE), receiver-in-canal (RIC), on-the-ear hearing aids (OTE), invisible-in-the-canal (IIC), disposable hearing aids, programmable hearing aids, and eyeglass aids.

 Most audiologists have a list of preferred brands for a variety of reasons.
 One of them could be the availability of a certain brand in your area, another could be gained experience with a specific brand.
 Financial interests could also play a role.
 So keep an open mind and take all options into account.
 Your hearing professional should be able to assist you in understanding these characteristics/features:

 - Hearing loss severity.
 Is the device capable of producing sufficient amplification for severe or profound hearing loss?